 5. Pandemic

-The original Pandemic is a worldwide best seller.
-With average game length of about an hour, it’s a great fit for children with busy lifestyles.
-Pandemic Legacy Season 1 allows you to both play the original game, and once you are comfortable ups the difficulty a notch.
-This is a truly cooperative game where you all win or you all lose.
+The original Pandemic is a worldwide best seller – probably because it’s a great game for family fun.
+With an average game length of about an hour, it’s a great way to play a quick match for children with busy lifestyles.
+Pandemic Legacy Season 1 allows you to both play the original game, and once you are comfortable up the difficulty a notch.
+This is a truly cooperative board game where you all win or you all lose.
 Four diseases have broken out in the world and it is up to a team of specialists in various fields to find cures for these diseases before mankind is wiped out.
 Players must work together playing to their characters’ strengths and planning their strategy of eradication before the diseases overwhelm the world with ever-increasing outbreaks.
 And with loads of great expansion packs, the game never gets old!

 Promotes: Collaboration, Strategy